Vacuum and Symmetry Breaking: New Approach: Symmetry breaking in reformulated Yang-Mills-Higgs theory

 Although the topological field $ \textbf{n} $ is not a dynamical field -variation of the Lagrangian (\ref{eq034}) with respect to $ \textbf{n} $ leads to a trivial identity- however, it carries energy and momentum and contributes in vacuum energy.
 Notice that for the non-Abelain case, we have relaxed the traditional condition $ \textbf{F}_{\mu \nu} = 0 $ for the vacuum.
-Hence, we have supposed that gauge fields with non-zero energy-momentum can appear in the vacuum.
+Observationally, the possibility of $ \textbf{F}_{\mu \nu} \neq 0 $ is not strange – because of the cosmic microwave background radiation.
 There are many motivations for the non-zero energy of the vacuum.
 For example, some models for color confinement suppose that vacuum is filled with objects having energy such as vortices, monopoles and knot-like solitons.
 Another motivation is the late time accelerating expansion of the universe associated with dark energy.
 Efforts to interpret dark energy as quantum fluctuations, zero point energy, have been drastically failed and therefore new approaches are welcome.
 One of these new approaches is introducing a field, scalar or even vector field, which is coupled to gravity and can explain accelerating expansion of the universe.
 On the other hand, in classical physics, all objects are either (force) field or matter, and the big difference between them is that classical (force) fields, electromagnetic and gravitational fields, unlike matter, which is localized, can be everywhere outside of their matter sources.
 Indeed, we can define classical vacuum as a space which is not empty in the sense that (force) fields, unlike their matter sources, can be present there.
 Hence, vacuum (force) fields are the solutions of field equations without matter source.
 In particle physics, gauge fields play the role of force fields.
 Therefore, we propose that they are allowed in vacuum without matter sources.
 In the next section we examine this proposal and we show that it leads to the same result for the symmetry breaking.